How to Start an Online Business: Everything You Need to Know

 - Lastly, directly ask the buyer to purchase your product.

-All of your copy, regardless of how you apply the formula, needs to answer the single, most important question to the buyer: What are you giving the buyer?
+All your copy, regardless of how you apply the formula, needs to answer the single, most important question to the buyer: What are you giving the buyer?
 Or, how is your product making his or her life better?
-If all of your copy does that, you’re golden.
+If all your copy does that, you’re golden.

 3. Make your website.